 - Cost Per Unit FAQs

-What is Cost Per Unit?
+What is the Meaning of Cost Per Unit?

 Cost per unit is the sum of all the expenses that a company incurs to produce, store and sell one unit of a product or a service.
 It is also known as the cost of goods sold.
 There are various elements to calculate cost per unit.
 They are classified into two groups – fixed costs and variable costs.
 In order to calculate cost per unit, the first step is to ascertain operational profitability.

 Fixed Costs: Fixed costs are those that stay the same irrespective of the volume of production.
-Examples include capital equipment, rent, insurance etc.
+Examples include capital equipment, rent, insurance, etc.

 Variable Costs: Variable costs vary based on the volume of output.
 Examples of this are direct materials and direct labour.
 Both can be reduced by employing the cheapest labour or outsourcing production to the most efficient manufacturer.